-There’s a common misconception that Dropbox folders are listed in a directory of drop boxes somewhere, and people can put files in and take files out anytime they want to at some mysterious location, if only someone would tell them where it is. … [continued]
+There’s a common misconception that Dropbox folders are listed in a directory of drop boxes somewhere, and people can put files in and take files out anytime they want to at some mysterious location, if only someone would tell us where it is.
+Continue reading

 SugarSync is yet another online backup and file sync option.
 Here are the top ten reasons you should use it.